DeflateAwning/Escape-AWS-Workspace/README.md

 * Set Task Manager (in the host OS) to be "Always on top" (in the Options menu), size it small, and keep in in a corner of your screen.
 To exit AWS, click on Task Manager, and press the Windows key on your keyboard.

 ## Limitations/Known Bugs
-* Only works on 1920x1080 screens (hard coded).
-In the future, update this.
+* Always puts the button on your main monitor.
 * Only tested on Windows.
 Likely doesn't work on other host operating systems.

 Feel free to submit pull requests to make this tool better!